jeffstride/idp/book_source/visualizations/line_of_best_fit.md

 2. Select a set of values for the coefficients that represents a valid guess.
 Assign these coefficients to a list, often named, `p0`.
 You'll provide `p0` as an argument to `curve_fit` to help it get started as well as to understand how many coefficients to solve for.
-3. You'll call `curve_fit` with the following arguments: methoid pointer, set of points you want to fit, along with the initial guess.
+3. You'll call `curve_fit` with the following arguments: method pointer, set of points you want to fit, along with the initial guess.
 For example:
 ```python
 # curve_fit returns a tuple.
 The first item is a list of coefficients.
 The second